+Translated Publications

 The original source of this publication may have been updated since this translation was made.
-The latest version of most publications is available on the Publications Woodward website.

-www.woodward.com/publications
+Be sure to check manual 26311, Revision Status & Distribution Restrictions of Woodward Technical Publications, to verify whether this translation is up to date.
+Out-of-date translations are marked with .
 Always compare with the original for technical specifications and for proper and safe installation and operation procedures.

-If your publication is not on the Woodward website, please contact your customer service representative to get the latest copy.

-Revisions- A bold, black line alongside the text identifies changes in this publication since the last revision.
+Revisions-Changes in this publication since the last revision are indicated by a black line alongside the text.